 How to Answer the Phone at Home?

-There are no distinct rules for good phone manners in your home life contradicting the office etiquettes.
+There are no distinct rules for good phone manners in your home life contradicting office etiquette.
 The same business phone manners that you use at work are entirely applicable to your personal life.
 Though there might be some additions, some home scenarios call for added care and etiquette.
 For example, your mother doesn’t want to listen to you typing at the other end of the phone conversation or doing any other chores any more than your clients do.

 Find a Quiet Environment